inspircd/docs/docs/3/configuration-changes.md

 - `<disabled>` has been moved from the core to the new disable module.
 All you will need to do in order to upgrade is to load this module.

+- `<gnutls:cafile>` is now relative to the config directory.
+Generally all you will need to do in order to upgrade is remove `conf/` from the path.

+- `<gnutls:certfile>` is now relative to the config directory.
+Generally all you will need to do in order to upgrade is remove `conf/` from the path.

+- `<gnutls:crlfile>` is now relative to the config directory.
+Generally all you will need to do in order to upgrade is remove `conf/` from the path.

+- `<gnutls:keyfile>` is now relative to the config directory.
+Generally all you will need to do in order to upgrade is remove `conf/` from the path.

 - `<include:file>` is now relative to the config directory.
 Generally all you will need to do in order to upgrade is remove `conf/` from the path.

 - `<log:target>` is now relative to the log directory.
 Generally all you will need to do in order to upgrade is remove `logs/` from the path.

+- `<openssl:cafile>` is now relative to the config directory.
+Generally all you will need to do in order to upgrade is remove `conf/` from the path.

+- `<openssl:certfile>` is now relative to the config directory.
+Generally all you will need to do in order to upgrade is remove `conf/` from the path.

+- `<openssl:crlfile>` is now relative to the config directory.
+Generally all you will need to do in order to upgrade is remove `conf/` from the path.

+- `<openssl:dhfile>` is now relative to the config directory.
+Generally all you will need to do in order to upgrade is remove `conf/` from the path.

+- `<openssl:keyfile>` is now relative to the config directory.
+Generally all you will need to do in order to upgrade is remove `conf/` from the path.

 - `<options:defaultmodes>` must now include any default prefix modes.
 To keep v2 behaviour add "o" to the default modes.